 Some common symptoms of culture shock include homesickness, compulsive or lack of eating, withdrawal, boredom, feeling isolated, getting too much or too little sleep, stereotyping and hostility toward locals, or psychosomatic illnesses (physical illness caused by internal conflict or stress).

-The NYU Outbound from NYC page -- hosted by the Office of Global Services (OGS) -- contains interesting and useful tips and directives for NYU students who wish to travel abroad.
+- NYU Outbound from NYC: Access useful tips and directives for NYU students who wish to travel abroad.

-The U.S State Department Travel page offers important information on travel logistics for American citizens.
+- U.S State Department Travel: Review Important information on travel logistics for American citizens.